Your first car accident experience is a memorable one, and probably not in the way you’d like it to be. Here’s what to expect:

 It can be traumatic to get involved in your first car accident experience, no matter how minor it may seem.
 However, suppose you are the driver that is deemed responsible for causing or contributing to the accident.
 In that case, procedural laws require you to exchange information with the other party and file a report with the proper authorities after signing an official statement regarding what happened.
 Should you fail to do so, you run the risk of getting ticketed and possibly fined.
 This will likely affect everyone involved, though whether it is serious enough to warrant further consequences can depend on the accident’s severity.

-For example, if your first car accident were only a fender bender, there probably wouldn’t be anything more than tattered paint or dented metal; however, if someone sustained injuries (even minor ones) or damages over several hundred dollars, such as when towing services are required).
+For example, if your first car accident were only a fender bender, there probably wouldn’t be anything more than tattered paint or dented metal; however, if someone sustained injuries (even minor ones) or damages over several hundred dollars, such as when towing services are required (see also here).
 The repercussions for failing to follow proper procedures could be more severe.
 Being responsible for a car accident can be a nerve-wracking experience.
 You will have to deal with the damage at the scene, contact your insurance company and perhaps hire an injury lawyer if negligence is in question.
 Not to mention you may have been injured during the incident.
 However, it would be best if you were not so concerned with all of this that you forget to file a report.

 You Will Need to Call Someone